Crow’s Feet? Here Are 10 Derm-Approved Treatments For Under-Eye Wrinkles

 Have a healthy lifestyle

 Unsurprisingly, diet and daily habits affect how your eye area looks and ages.
 For instance, eating salt-rich snacking and drinking excessive amounts of alcohol lead to inflammation and dehydration, translating into more visible wrinkles and puffiness.
-Smoking is another bad habit that gets you early under-eye wrinkles, so quit it asap if you smoke.
+Smoking is another bad habit that gets you early under-eye wrinkles, so quit it ASAP if you smoke.

 Consider dermal fillers, like Botox